Table of Contents

 No Credit Card Required

-According to The Harris Poll, clinicians spend 28 hours per week on administrative duties, with medical office staff dedicating 34 hours per week, and claims personnel an astonishing 36 hours per week.
+According to The Harris Poll, clinicians spend 28 hours a week on administrative tasks, medical office staff 34 hours, and claims personnel 36 hours.
+With so much time lost, focusing on patients becomes a challenge.

 Read in Detail: Top Features of Practice Management Software for Sustainable Growth